Why do some learning experiences stay burning in our brains and others fade into oblivion?

 That’s what happened at Event Camp 2010.
 We came together for the first time and were thrilled to discover kindred souls who were thirsting to learn and share about how to make meetings better in ways that were both needed and possible.
 And in one day, our positive emotional connection changed our preconceptions of what meetings could be.

 The original participants at the first edACCESS conference, which I and others convened in 1992, felt the same way.
-The experience of this early peer conference led to a thriving annual conference, now in its 25 year.
+The experience of this early peer conference led to an annual conference that’s still thriving 27 years later.
 Over time it has become clear that the driving force behind the event’s success has been how its design fosters participants’ positive emotional experiences, creating and supporting opportunities for transformational change in how the professional attendees view and do their work.

 Traditional meetings don’t treat sessions as times to foster positive emotional learning experiences but as times to learn from lectures.
 At such meetings, positive emotional experiences are restricted to not-sessions-socials and not-sessions-entertainment.
 The official learning opportunities are segregated from exactly the kind of environments that can make them inspirational and transformative.